10 Essential LLC Hierarchy Titles Every Entrepreneur Should Know

 Common LLC Officer Titles and Their Responsibilities

-Common officer positions that fall under typically include President, Vice President, Secretary, and Treasurer.
+Common officer positions that fall under LLCs typically include President, Vice President, Secretary, and Treasurer.
 Each role carries distinct responsibilities:

 1. The President oversees overall operations.